MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/linux-vm.md

 ## Network

-The networking components include the followuing:
+The networking components include the following resources:

 - **Virtual network**.
 Every VM is deployed into a virtual network that can be segmented into multiple subnets.

 - **Network interface (NIC)**.
 The NIC enables the VM to communicate with the virtual network.
+If you need multiple NICs for your VM, be aware that a maximum number of NICs is defined for each [VM size][vm-size-tables].

 - **Public IP address**.
 A public IP address is needed to communicate with the VM &mdash; for example, via remote desktop (RDP).
 The public IP address can be dynamic or static.
 The default is dynamic.